 2 – Amazon Instant Video:

 ‘Want to watch it now?
 We’ve got it,’ reveals the brains behind Amazon Instant Video.
 Everything from the latest films to classics and even last night’s TV shows are featured here.
 You needn’t miss out on all your ‘desired dailies’ just because you had to work late or occupied with other appointments.
-This internet video on demand service has been around for 5 years now and delivers content to subscribers residing only in the US.
-This entrant in our sites like Hulu array offers instant streaming on the Kindle Fire, Roku, PC, Mac, Blu-ray players and TVs.
+This internet video-on-demand service has been around for 5 years now and delivers content to subscribers residing only in the US.
+This entrant in our sites like Hulu array offers instant streaming on the Kindle Fire, Roku, PC, Mac, Blu-ray players, and TVs.
 You can choose whether you want to rent content or purchase the same.
-And by parting with just $80 per year, you’ll be entitled to a Prime subscription which comes inclusive of Prime instant videos, free 2-day shipping and the new Kindle Owners’ Lending Library.
+And by parting with just $80 per year, you’ll be entitled to a Prime subscription that comes inclusive of Prime instant videos, free 2-day shipping, and the new Kindle Owners’ Lending Library.

 3 – Vudu: